jtompkins/mangaka/README.md

 Options:
-  -V, --version                   output the version number -m, --manga-stub <stub>         The Manganato URL stub for the manga series -s, --chapter-stubs <stubs...>  A list of chapter stubs to download -t, --title <title>             The title of the output ePub -o, --output <path>             The fully-resolved local path to write the output ePub -a, --author <author>           The author of the output ePub -c, --cover <path>              The fully-resolved local path to a cover image -h, --help                      display help for command
+  -V, --version                   output the version number -m, --manga-stub <stub>         The Manganato URL stub for the manga series -c, --chapter-stubs <stubs...>  A list of chapter stubs to download -t, --title <title>             The title of the output ePub -o, --output <path>             The fully-resolved local path to write the output ePub -a, --author <author>           The author of the output ePub -i, --cover <path>              The fully-resolved local path to a cover image -s, --source <source>           The source of the manga images.
+Available options: manganato, mangasee -h, --help                      display help for command
 ```